 - Don’t beat yourself up if you overeat, under-eat, or gain a couple of pounds.

-As part of treatment, adapting to a regular eating schedule is considered one of the key components for recovery from an eating disorder.
+As part of treatment, adapting to a ‘regular’ or consistent eating schedule is considered one of the key components for recovery from an eating disorder.
 It can be very daunting, and with so much conflicting advice can seem nearly impossible.
 If you’re not working with a treatment team this is made even harder because you lack the guidance from a trained, medical professional.

 Once a meal plan is in place, you can begin to gradually make positive changes to other eating habits.